habitat-sh/on-prem-builder/docs-chef-io/content/migrate_data_to_automate.md

 +++
-title = "Example builder.env configuration file"
+title = "Migrate to a Deployment of Chef Automate with Chef Habitat Builder on-prem"

 [menu]
   [menu.habitat]
-    title = "builder.env example"
+    title = "Chef Automate"
-    identifier = "habitat/builder/on-prem/overview"
+    identifier = "habitat/builder/on-prem/migrate"
     parent = "habitat/builder/on-prem"
     weight = 20
 +++

-# Migrate to a Deployment of Automate Builder

-Long Term Support for On-Prem Builder is provided for installations of [Builder via Chef Automate](https://automate.chef.io/docs/on-prem-builder/).
+Long-term support for on-prem Builder is provided for installations of [Builder with Chef Automate](https://docs.chef.io/automate/on_prem_builder/).
-This document will guide you through the steps necessary to migrate your On-Prem Builder data into an Automate Builder.
+This document guides you through the steps necessary to migrate your on-prem Builder data into an Automate Builder.

 The data that Builder stores is fairly lightweight and thus the migration strategy is pretty straightforward.
-On-Prem Builder has two types of data that will need to be migrated:
+On-prem Builder has two types of data that will need to be migrated:

-1. MinIO/S3 habitat artifacts
+- MinIO/S3 Habitat artifacts
-1. PostgreSQL package and user metadata
+- PostgreSQL package and user metadata

-The minio/S3 data will be copied to the Automate Builder target via minio mirroring utility.
+The minio/S3 data will be copied to the Automate Builder target via MinIO mirroring utility.

 The migration of the PostgreSQL data will be done via a `pg_dump` on the source and then restoring with `psql` on the target.